Skip to main content

 Image from Koen Smilde

 King’s Day isn’t just an excuse to have a boogie.
 Ask any local, and they’ll tell you about their childhood memories of the vrijmarkt (free market), the biggest flea market of the year, which takes place each year on King's Day.
 One of the holiday’s most enduring traditions, the vrijmarkt is a sight to behold, as the streets and parks of Amsterdam transform into a market.
 There’s a community feel in the air, and while the fare isn’t ‘free’, it’s open to anyone and everyone.
 Some great places to check out the market are Vondelpark, Sarphatipark, and NDSM Wharf, which are great for families as these are designated particularly as child-friendly zones.
-It helps to turn up early, as the pickings get slimmer as the day progresses.
+It helps to turn up early, since the pickings get slimmer as the day progresses.

 Stay in one place